sighupio/fury-getting-started/fury-on-eks/README.md

 export AWS_DEFAULT_REGION=<YOUR_AWS_REGION>
 ```

-In alternative, authenticate with AWS by running `aws configure` in your terminal.
+Alternatively, authenticate with AWS by running `aws configure` in your terminal.
 When prompted, enter your AWS Access Key ID, Secret Access Key, region and output format.

 ```bash
 $ aws configure